Response to Intervention at Ho‘okele Elementary

 Response to Intervention Time

 At Ho‘okele Elementary, we understand that every student is unique.
 To address the different learning rates and performance levels, we have developed a school-wide RTI system that will provide the support, resources, and instruction needed to help every student succeed.
-Throughout the year, all teachers work in Professional Learning Communities to analyze and reflect on student data, share proven research-based strategies and methods, as well as set learning goals for the students.
-During RTI, all students are provided with interventions in small group settings 4-5 times per week during their grade-level common intervention time.
-During these interventions, the students receive direct instruction utilizing the i-Ready® web-based program and other supplemental resources.
+Throughout the year, all teachers work in Professional Learning Communities to analyze and reflect on student data, share research-based strategies and methods, as well as set learning goals for the students.
+During RTI, all teachers work with small groups four times per week during their intervention block.
+During these interventions, all students receive direct instruction on identified needs.
+The students also work on their personalized instruction utilizing the i-Ready® web-based program and other supplemental resources.
 The Ho‘okele school community is committed to challenging all students to reach their full potential.